gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- 1.0.1 (2015-06-21):
+  - switched on gmusicapi 6.0.0
+  - the use of a registered device ID is no longer stricly necessary but it still suggested
 - 1.0.0 (2015-06-12):
   - finally fixed the support of uploaded tracks: now GMusicProxy can really work without a paid subscription!
   - code cleanup